da667/Suricata-Tools/readme.md

 ## Acknowledgements

-This script is heavily based on my (very) old dns2snort python script from way back in the day.
+dns2suri is heavily based on my (very) old dns2snort python script from way back in the day.
 I had significant help from @botnet_hunter and @3XPlo1T2.
 I also cribbed heavily off of the emerging threats DNS rules on the ET_OPEN rule feed to create my DNS rule templates, so shoutout to proofpoint ET_LABS.
 Finally, big thanks to OISF and their very meticulously documented "read the docs" site detailing pretty much everything you need to know about every Suricata rule option imaginable.

 ## Licensing

 dns2suri is provided under MIT Licensing.
 Other tools added to this repo TBD.

+## Patch Notes
+- 2022-02-23
+	- Realized that the msg portion of the rule should probably contain a "defanged" version of the domain, so I used some regex to insert a space in front of each period for each portion of a provided domain to make things a little bit safer.